 - Family Work Residency Permits in Bahrain

 Bermuda is located in the North Atlantic and had a 2019 GDP in U.S. dollars of $7,484,110,000.
-It is the oldest of several British Overseas Territories lacking an income tax and it has a long history of tourism dating back to the Victorian era.
+It is the oldest of several British Overseas Territories with no income tax.
+It has a long history of tourism dating back to the Victorian era.
 Despite its active tourism industry, 85% of its GDP is generated by its insurance and financial services industries.
 A Permanent Residency Certificate can be acquired by living in Bermuda for ten years and then paying a $50,000 U.S. fee, or you can marry a local and get your foot in the door for $3,150.
-You can also gain entrance to the country through any number of classifications of work permits, such as the Global Entrepreneur Work Permit, the Global Work Permit, and the New Business Work Permit, though the Global Work Permit has a limited duration.
+You can also gain entrance to the country through any number of classifications of work permits, such as:

 British Virgin Islands